STUDENT DESIGN AWARDS 2023

 - Practice logo and hyperlink included on:

-- Please confirm you would like to take part in the Student Design Awards 2022
+- Please confirm via email that your student/s would like to take part in the Student Design Awards 2023 and

-- Nominate students using Google Sheets – the link will be sent to you individually after confirmation of above.
+- Nominate student/s using Google Sheets (the link to this will be sent to you individually after you have confirmed participation)

 march - may

-- Once students have registered, they will receive a Dropbox upload link to submit their work.
+- Once you have registered, you will receive information on how to submit your work